FriendUPCloud/friendup/Readme.md

 FriendUP version 1.1 is the second major release of the platform, and has aggregated a huge bunch of fixes and improvements.

+NB: Please checkout the v1.1 branch for the most predictable results.
+The master may get patched at any time.
+Next major version is v1.2.
+Next minor version is v1.1.1.

 ![FriendUP Workspace](https://friendup.cloud/wp-content/uploads/2018/01/11.png "FriendUP Workspace")

 Across devices